Terraform Plan

 Common Errors in terraform plan

-Error: Provider not initialized
+- Error: Provider not initialized

-.Error: Variable not set
+- Error: Variable not set

-→ Solution: Pass required variables via-var
+→ Solution: Pass required variables via- -varor- -var-file.

-.Error: Backend configuration mismatch
+- Error: Backend configuration mismatch

-→ Solution: Reinitialize withterraform init -reconfigure
+→ Solution: Reinitialize with- terraform init -reconfigure.

-.Error: Inconsistent state
+- Error: Inconsistent state

 Real-World Use Case